MyDrives/Public-Description/AppStore-Descriptions/US English.md

-US English (0.2.5)
+US English (0.2.7)
 ==================

 ## 1. Name
-See all your scattered photos in one place - Leit
+Leit: A scattered carousel album aggregator

 ## 2. Description
 Leit lets you see your photos from your Social Networks and Clouds in one seamless place.